abbiedaniel/salesforce-maintenance/PD1-Notes.md

  	String jobID = System.schedule('Job Title' , scheduledDateTime, new ScheduledJob() );
  	```
   	- Max: 100 scheduled apex jobs at a time
+  	- To Schedule the job:
   		- Use Apex Scheduler: search apex classes in setup and click Schedule Apex
   			- Weekly or monthly basis
      		- Use the ```System.schedule``` method within apex
 </details>

 <details>